restX98/cs50-introduction-to-ai/1_search/README.md

 - The action that was applied to the state of the parent to get to the current node
 - The path cost from the initial state to this node

 Nodes are simply a data structure, they don’t search, they hold information.
-To actually search, we use the frontier, the mechanism that “manages” the nodes.
-The frontier starts by containing an initial state and an empty set of explored items, and then repeats the following actions until a solution is reached:
+To actually search, we use the **frontier**, the mechanism that “manages” the nodes.
+The **frontier** starts by containing an initial state and an empty set of explored items, and then repeats the following actions until a solution is reached:

 #### Repeat:
 ```